jreps/PatientLevelPredictionModule/README.md

 # Introduction

-This R package contains functionality for running prediction studies using a JSON specification and the PatientLevelPrediction R package.
+This R project contains functionality for running prediction studies using a JSON specification and the PatientLevelPrediction R package.

-# Example

-Please see the code located in `extras/CodeToRunModule.R` for an example of using the module.

 # Technology

-PatientLevelPredictionModule is an R package.
+PatientLevelPredictionModule is an R project.

 # System requirements

 Requires R (version 3.6.0 or higher).

-# Getting Started

-1. Make sure your R environment is properly configured.
-This means that Java must be installed.
-See [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for how to configure your R environment.

-2. In R, use the following commands to download and install CohortGeneratorModule:

-    ``` r
-    remotes::install_github("reps12/PatientLevelPredictionModule")
-    ```

 # User Documentation